PROIK55/Mcenters8.0/README.md

 This repository owner assumes no liability or responsibility for any damages, losses, or legal consequences resulting from the use of this software.

+# Software Support and Functionality Notice
+Mcenters 8.0 is no longer supported or maintained by the original developers.

+Some features or methods—especially those relying on third-party servers or external non-local tools to enable game access—may no longer work due to discontinued server support or service shutdowns.

+Only local methods that use files or resources from the user’s own PC may remain functional.

+Users should be aware of these limitations when using this software.

 # Security and Integrity
 The files provided here are unaltered official releases from M Centers and have not been modified in any way.